-- Prior to making any new changes, execute all previous revisions in the specification. - To delete words: Overstrike Appearance should be used, so a reviewer is able to read what was deleted. - New text should appear bold and underlined. - When processing and publishing the revised specifications to PDF, add "AM-000X" in the lower right footer (where "X" is current amendment number).
+- Prior to making any new changes, execute all previous revisions in the specification. - To delete words: Overstrike Appearance should be used, so a reviewer is able to read what was deleted. - New text should appear bold and underlined. - Add vertical red line in left margin next to edits in PDF file. - When processing and publishing the revised specifications to PDF, add "AM-000X" in the lower right footer (where "X" is current amendment number).